weaviate/weaviate-io/developers/weaviate/config-refs/schema/range-index.md

 Object properties in Weaviate are indexed and searchable.
 The rangeable index is a efficient way to search ranges of data.

 The rangeable index is available for data that is stored as an `int`, `number`, or `date` type.
-It is not available for arrays of these data types or for `floats`.
+The index is not available for arrays of these data types or for `floats`.

-Internally, rangeable is implemented as a [roaring bitmap slice](https://www.featurebase.com/blog/range-encoded-bitmaps).
-This data structure limits the index to values that can be stored as 64 bit integers.

 Use the rangeable index instead when you want to filter properties using comparison operators like  `GreaterThan`, `GreaterThanEqual`, `LessThan`, and `LessThanEqual`.
 For keyword-search, the [inverted-index](/developers/weaviate/more-resources/performance#inverted-index) is a better choice.